bagder/uncurled/people/code-of-conduct.md

 people participating in your project.

-Yes, for most people and in most projects, these written rules are totally obvious and unncessary to spell out because a major of people have a sense for them by default.
+Yes, for most people and in most projects, these written rules are totally obvious and unnecessary to spell out because a major of people have a sense for them by default.
 The document is still there and is useful to make it clear for newcomers and casual observers that your project is a nice place where people are expected to behave according to these standards.
 Having them